nhsuk/see-a-gp/views/acne/main-content.md

 There is little evidence that foods, such as chocolate and fast foods, cause acne.

-## Finding help and support {id="help"}
+## Forums and support groups {id="help"}

-There are forums and support groups to help you deal with acne.
+There are forums and support groups where you can talk to other people with acne:

 - [Healthtalkonline](http://www.healthtalk.org/young-peoples-experiences/acne/topics) - Information, personal stories and forums for young people with acne
+- [Depression UK](http://www.depressionuk.org) - Information and support for people who are affected by depression.
+- [British Skin Foundation](http://www.britishskinfoundation.org.uk/SkinInformation/AtoZofSkindisease/Acne.aspx) - Research and information about skin conditions including acne.
+- [Scar information service](http://www.scarinfo.org) - Information about scar healing, scar therapies and the psychology of scars
 - [Depression - Healthtalkonline](http://www.healthtalk.org/peoples-experiences/mental-health/depression/topics) - Includes videos of patients describing how certain conditions have affected their lives.
 - [Depression Alliance](http://www.depressionalliance.org) - Charity for people who are affected by depression.
 With information on self-help groups.
-- [Depression UK](http://www.depressionuk.org) - Information and support for people who are affected by depression.
-- [British Skin Foundation](http://www.britishskinfoundation.org.uk/SkinInformation/AtoZofSkindisease/Acne.aspx) - Research and information about skin conditions including acne.
-- [Scar information service](http://www.scarinfo.org) - Information about scar healing, scar therapies and the psychology of scars